 Important defenses exist especially when law enforcement used questionable methods to seizure of the object.
 An experienced attorney can file and litigate a motion to suppress the evidence.
 If the motion is granted it can lead the all charges being dropped.
 In other cases, a motion to dismiss might be appropriate if there is insufficient evidence to support the charges for actual or constructive possession.

 Drug Paraphernalia Defense Lawyer in Brooksville, Florida

 Charges of possession of drug paraphernalia often accompany a charge of possession of marijuana or another controlled substance.
-If you are charged with possession of drug paraphernalia in Brooksville for Hernando County, Dade City or New Port Richey in Pasco County, Inverness in Citrus County, or Bushnell in Sumter County, then call an experienced criminal defense attorney at Ashley M. Aulls, P.A. to discuss your case.
+If you are charged with possession of drug paraphernalia in Brooksville for Hernando County, Dade City or New Port Richey in Pasco County, Inverness in Citrus County, or Bushnell in Sumter County, then call an experienced criminal defense attorney at The Law Office of Ashley Aulls, P.A. to discuss your case.